-‘We will save democracy’: Biden offers hope to resilient Ukrainians in war with Russia
+Analysis | ‘We will save democracy’: Biden offers hope to resilient Ukrainians in war with Russia

 Both credited Biden and his administration for months of diplomacy and intelligence sharing that helped to produce the unified and rapid response to punish Russia economically and isolate Putin and his country in every way possible.
 But this will not be a battle of short duration.
 As long as Putin remains in power, the unity and resilience of the West will matter — and Biden, as the president of the most powerful country in the alliance, will remain at a focal point in keeping the pressure on indefinitely.

 “When the history of this era is written, Putin’s war on Ukraine will have left Russia weaker and the rest of the world stronger,” Biden said Tuesday night.
-“While it shouldn’t have taken something so terrible for people around the world to see what’s at stake now everyone sees it clearly.”
+“While it shouldn’t have taken something so terrible for people around the world to see what’s at stake, now everyone sees it clearly.”

 This is a message he will have to repeat over many weeks and months.